aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     - StackName: "lz-account-baseline"
     - Parameters: Set the KeyAdministratorArn parameter to the permitted IAM Admin Role.

-14. Enforce S3 Block Public Access at account level.
+13. Enforce S3 Block Public Access at account level.
 This step is contingent on the "AWS Account Security Baseline" script to be executed
     - Deployment Region: Malaysia ap-southeast-5
     - CloudFormation script: "lz-account-s3-bpa.yaml"
     - StackName: "lz-account-s3-bpa"

-15. Enroll all the OUs (Infrastructure, Sandbox, Forensic) under Control Tower Management.
+14. Enroll all the OUs (Infrastructure, Sandbox, Forensic) under Control Tower Management.
 Go to AWS Control Tower --> Organization and select the OU for registration.
 Do not register "Suspended" OU under Control Tower management because this is for closed/suspended accounts.

-16. Enable IAM Access Analyzer in the management account that will create the IAM Access Analyzer service role 'AWSServiceRoleForAccessAnalyzer'.
+15. Enable IAM Access Analyzer in the management account that will create the IAM Access Analyzer service role 'AWSServiceRoleForAccessAnalyzer'.
     - Deployment Region: Malaysia ap-southeast-5
     - CloudFormation script: "lz-audit-access-analyzer.yaml"
     - StackName: "lz-audit-access-analyzer"
     - Parameter:
         - AnalyzerType: ACCOUNT

-17. Configure IAM Identity Center (IDC)
-This will be used for all of the organization users to access the AWS environment.
+16. Configure IAM Identity Center (IDC).
+IDC is used for all of the organization users to access the AWS environment for a single-sign-on experience.
     - Configure one of the accounts e.g. Shared Services account as the delegated administrator for IAM IDC.
     - Configure these required IAM Permission Sets.
         - Deployment Region: region where IDC instance is deployed
         - CloudFormation script: "lz-iam-idc-permissionsets.json"
         - StackName: "lz-iam-idc-permissionsets"
     - (Optional) Configure your organization's Identity Provider (e.g. Microsoft EntraID, OKTA) to set MFA is required for all sign-in requests.
+    - Assign the IDC users with the required Permission Sets to all the AWS accounts.

 | Permission Set Role | IAM Permissions | Description |
 | ------------ | ------------ | ------------ |